GiovanH/unofficial-homestuck-collection/MODDING.md

 A CustomStyle has fields

 `source`: A relative path to a stylesheet
-`data`: A string with a style body
+`body`: A string with a style body

 Use only one of these per style!